 6. Don’t underestimate the power of big purchases

 If you’re planning on buying something expensive like appliances or even a car, you can pay all or part of your purchase with your travel card, so that you can cash in the reward points that are conditioned by a number of expenses.
 This usually applies to sign-up bonuses.
 Another important factor to consider is that many credit card providers offer referral reward points.
 In other words, if you can convince your spouse or a friend to sign-up with your credit card provider, you will get some extra points.
-When it comes to big family purchases, you can pay the purchase with several travel cards, thus scoring sign-up points on more than one card.
+When it comes to big family purchases, you can pay for the purchase with several travel cards, thus scoring sign-up points on more than one card.

 7. Use your reward points wisely

 While you may not be able to use your reward points for all your travel expenses, they can help you save a considerable amount of money.
 You can use them to book flights, hotels, and car rentals.
 You can also use them to negotiate a seat upgrade on your next flight.
 While you can use your points for non-travel expenses, this will diminish their value.
 As such, if you committed to a travel credit card, try as much as you can to only use your reward points for travel expenses.
-Different redeeming methods will bring different values for your travel points.
+Different redeeming methods will bring different values to your travel points.
 For specific travel goals, you can earn about 0.01$, while cash backs and transfers can decrease the value of your points to $0.012.